-a. all cost impacts related to WUI code requirements are identified and clearly communicated during the code adoption process and b. key elements of a WUI code are represented in Austin's WUI code or remain in place as part of another City code.
+- a. all cost impacts related to WUI code requirements are identified and clearly communicated to City management and Council during the code adoption process and - b. key elements of a WUI code are represented in Austin's WUI code or remain in place as part of another City code.